 Used as a fortified military post by Spain, Mexico, and the U.S., the Presidio was established by Spain in 1776, taken over by Mexico in 1822, and then taken over by the U.S. as an Army post in 1846.
 The longest operating military post in the U.S., it played a role in every major military conflict for the next century and a half and also was critical in providing refuge to 1906 earthquake victims.

 Well, the guards are gone, and the Presidio is now transforming from an Army post into part of the Golden Gate National Recreation Area.
 The views or the Golden Gate Bridge and bay are still spectacular, and hiking and biking trails are available.
 Begin a visit of the Main Post at the Visitor Center.
-And don’t miss the sweet Pet Cemetery or the poignant San Francisco National Cemetery overlooking the Golden Gate Bridge.
+And don’t miss the sweet Pet Cemetery or the poignant 29-acre San Francisco National Cemetery overlooking the Golden Gate Bridge.

-Presidio Visitor Center 105 Montgomery St. Free.
+Presidio Visitor Center 210 Lincoln Blvd.
+Free.
 This is a good spot to get oriented and pick up brochures and maps.
 A particularly nice “Frequent Flyers” brochure shows color pictures of the area’s birds, and “Kids on Trails” is a free souvenir activity guide to the Ecology Trail that begins just behind the Inn at The Presidio.

 Andrew Goldsworthy art installations Free.
 English artist Andrew Goldsworthy currently has four permanent installations here, making The Presidio home to the largest collection of Andrew Goldsworthy sculptures on public view in North America.